-The American Testimony DVD Set 1: United States History from 1492 to 1877 by EduMedia
+The American Testimony Video Set 1: United States History from 1492 to 1877 by EduMedia

-Hearts for Him Through High School: U.S. History I Journal by Heart of Dakota History Through the Ages: U.S. History I Timeline Figures by Amy Pak (printable CD) Book of Centuries by Heart of Dakota
+Hearts for Him Through High School: U.S. History I Journal by Heart of Dakota History Through the Ages: U.S. History I Timeline Figures by Amy Pak (download) Book of Centuries by Heart of Dakota